manassaloi/manassaloi.github.io/_posts/2021-02-11-playing-being-PM.markdown

 - working with ICs on architecture decisions, user flows, testing process, marketing etc.
 - No one will stop you from picking up work from the plates of other ICs if they are busy.
 You can be a generalist.
 It can be fun.

-Day 1: Work with Research and BI on identifying the WHY behind a project Day 2: Align stakeholders on milestones and scope (WHAT) Day 3: Work with Design on mocks.
+Day 1: Work with Research and BI on identifying the WHY behind a project.
+Day 2: Align stakeholders on milestones and scope (WHAT).
+Day 3: Work with Design on mocks.
 Day 4: Brainstorm with devs on the HOW: discuss various implementation strategies.